gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ### DataFrame Creation

+A PySpark DataFrame can be created via `pyspark.sql.SparkSession.createDataFrame` by several different ways.
+This is similar to pandas, where we can create a DataFrame with data from different data structures.

-A PySpark DataFrame can be created via `pyspark.sql.SparkSession.createDataFrame` typically by passing a list of lists, tuples, dictionaries and pyspark.sql.Rows, a pandas DataFrame and an RDD consisting of such a list.
+For example, we can create a DataFrame by passing a list of lists, tuples, dictionaries or another pandas DataFrame, and then an RDD consisting of such a list.
 `pyspark.sql.SparkSession.createDataFrame` takes the schema argument to specify the schema of the DataFrame.

 !!!note